shariq1989/cookbook/content/recipe/zuppa_toscana.md

 #### What main ingredients do you need for this meal?

 * Ground Italian Sausage

 * Heavy Cream

 * Kale

-* Bacon: Adding in some crumbled, crispy bacon is a great addition to this dish as well.
+* Bacon: Adding in some crumbled, crispy bacon is a great addition to this dish.

 #### What equipment do I need to make this recipe?

-* A [dutch oven](https://amzn.to/3sFYTY1) or an Instant Pot
+* A [dutch oven](https://amzn.to/3sFYTY1) or an [Instant Pot[(https://amzn.to/3w5GDtJ)
-* A pair of tongs

 #### Is Zuppa Toscana keto or low-carb?

-The macros are high for a keto diet, but for a low-carb diet, we suggest one substitution.
+The macros are high for a keto diet, but for low-carb diet it is great with one major substitution.
 Replace the red potatoes with cauliflower.
 Cauliflower takes on a potato-like texture when cooked, and you still get the flavor of the original recipe.
 We even calculated the macros to make it easy for you.

 * CARBS– 13 net carbs
 * PROTEIN– 62g